 - 1. An interest in social security, conflicts, poverty, development, immigrants, refugees, global environment, etc. and the ability to explain why such issues need to be solved globally. - 2.
-The ability to understand the approaches and overall theory of international relations studies and area studies and consider issues from both perspectives combined. - 3.
-The ability to shape problem-solving methodology analyze the positive and negative aspects of globalization in line with concrete case studies, using basic theories and demonstrative methods. - 4.
-The ability to set up a research theme and conduct research, through a combination of two disciplinary specialties: i.e., selecting one area from Asian Studies, Middle East and African Studies (or other area studies) as Minor, and choosing the specialization from either International Politics which deals with issues and phenomena related to security and diplomatic negotiations among nations, regional conflicts, ethnic issues, peacebuilding, democratization, human rights, nationalism, etc.; or Civil Society/International Cooperation Studies, which deals with civil society and the economy as bearers of globalization and is approached from sociology, economics, international cooperation studies, international education etc., as Major. - 5.
+The ability to understand the approaches and overall theory of international relations studies and area studies and consider issues from both perspectives combined.

+- 3. The ability to shape problem-solving methodology analyze the positive and negative aspects of globalization in line with concrete case studies, using basic theories and demonstrative methods. - 4.
+The ability to set up a research subject and perform research, combining two disciplines selected as disciplinary specialties: one area from International Politics Studies and Civil Society/International Cooperation Studies, and one from Asian Studies, Middle East and African Studies (or other area studies) - 5.
 The ability to engage in dialogue with various others who live in different parts of the world and to cooperate in solving problems for the creation of an inclusive society.